 Weight and Coronary Artery Disease

-There is a strong association between being overweight and the risk of developing coronary artery disease (CAD).
-The exact risk is still a matter of some debate, but it is known that being very overweight (obese) increases your chances of developing high blood pressure, diabetes, and high cholesterol, all major risk factors for CAD.
+There is a strong association between being overweight and the risk for coronary artery disease (CAD).1 Being overweight increases your chances of having risk factors for CAD.
+These include high blood pressure, diabetes, and high cholesterol.

 What is the importance of body fat distribution?